 How am I inviting termites into my house?

 - Any house with wood in it is attractive to termites.
 The old saying goes…there are two kinds of houses – those with termites and those that will get termites.

 - If subterranean termites discover your home, they will enter and search it for wood fiber.
 They will squeeze through cracks as narrow as the thickness of a penny.
 Expansion joints, foundation cracks, tiny gaps around plumbing and electrical service entries are all opportunities for termites.

 - If you suspect you have termites, call in a certified pest management professional to perform a thorough termite inspection.
 A Termidor ® Certified Professional from U.S. Pest is your best choice.

 How often does my house need to be inspected?

 Even though you might not notice damage around your house, new cracks and crevices are always forming.
 Annual inspections of your home are recommended to prevent new pest problems from occurring.

 Got the creepy-crawlies?
 We’ll identify your pests for you!
 Just check out our pest identifier.

 Here in Nashville and throughout Middle Tennessee, heavy rainfall, intense humidity, sneaky leaks, and condensation may all work in harmony to provide termites, spiders, mosquitoes and other pests with the perfect breeding environment.
 Maintaining the right level humidity and healthy moisture levels in your home also helps minimize fungal growth, dry rot, wet rot, and mold.
-Moisture barriers, crawlspace ventilation systems, or full crawlspace encapsulations are great ways to keep moisture out of your home.
+Moisture control and ventilation systems are great ways to keep moisture out of your home.

 Yes!
 Did you know that termites destroy more homes than fires?
 True fact!
 Homeowners and renters alike deserve the comfort of knowing their home is free of infestations and clear of mold.